-The Related Charter Schools and RTX share employees and other expenses.
-These transactions create payables/receivables between the Related Charter Schools and RTX.
-There were \$63,062 in related party receivables between the Related Charter Schools and RTX as of June 30, 2022.
-The Charter School leases its facilities from RTX and participates in academic and business service agreements with RTX and Blue Learning, as described in Note 5 and Note 8, respectively.
+The Related Charter Schools, RAR, and RTX share employees and other expenses.
+These transactions create payables/receivables between the Related Charter Schools, RAR, and RTX.
+There were no related party receivables between the Related Charter Schools, RAR, and RTX as of June 30, 2023.
+The Charter School leases some facilities from RTX and participates in academic and business service agreements with RTX, Blue Learning, and Bright Thinker, as described in Note 5 and Note 8, respectively.